Sonoport/soundscenemanager/README.md

 			- sounds : __Array__ - Array of sound objects which are a part of this specific scene.
 Each sound object should have the following properties:
 				- `name` : __String__ - A name for identifying the sound object.
 				- `node` : __AudioNode__ - An AudioNode which will be connected to the SoundSceneManager and faded in/out.
 It's preferable that this AudioNode isn't connected to any other AudioNodes, as it will be disconnected in the process of initializing the SoundSceneManager.
 A [Sonoport SoundModel object](https://github.com/sonoport/soundmodels) is also accepted here and so is an [HTML5 Audio](https://developer.mozilla.org/en/docs/Web/API/HTMLAudioElement) object.
+				Note: If using an HTML5 Audio element with a cross-origin source, ensure that the CORS header is set and the `crossOrigin` property is set on the Audio Object __before__ calling `play` on the Audio Object.

 - `addSoundToScene` : Add a new sound to ax existing scene.